whmsft/WhirlEdit/README.md

   + project.closetab
 - added tooltips
 - added popup menu to editor
-v3.1-alpha-1:
+- change syntax with an optionmenu (situated at the bottom) v3.1-alpha-1:
 - Introducing the terminal..
 - A little bit of rework to icon naming